jlarosee/m35-knowledge-base/daily-todo.md

     - ANOTHER ticket - supplier profile
   - it's really: IR VS. scrub rate ?
   - how/when do we want to run comps for the supplier?
-- curated tag list to start
+- curated tag list to start YES
 - hide non-blendable suppliers in drawers?
+YES
 - drawer in kick-off
   - we want this to feel safer to use
   - big modal for kick-off, not resuem